LjCraft12/javascript_bookmark/README.md

 ## User should not be able to:
 * User should not be able to submit a blank form.
-* User sholuld not be able to save a improper url string.
+* User should not be able to save a improper url string.